 - Graha Chikitsa or Bhoot Vidya (Psychiatry)

-- Urdhyaanga Chikitsa (treatment of eyes, nose, throat, head related disease)
+- Urdhyaanga Chikitsa (Treatment of eyes, nose, throat, head related diseases)

 - Shalyaroga Chikitsa (Surgery)